 |

-A diluvian flood is reported In 77 different cultures (spread over the entire globe), whereby the rescue came in the form of a ship in 72 of them.
+A diluvian flood is reported in seventy-seven different cultures spread over the entire globe, and the rescue came in the form of a ship in seventy-two of them.
 It would be surprising if such a catastrophe were not remembered in the historical traditions of the different peoples.
-Some circumstances that support these flood reports follow:
+Some circumstances that support these flood reports are:

 Mass fossil graves: